Run ISO from Windows using Virtualbox

 Run ISO from Windows

-• PC with a Windows running as the Host
+• Computer with Windows running as the (Host)

 • Your favorite Live Linux CD image (ISO)